Romania to scrap corruption decree

 - "I don't want to divide Romania," Prime Minister Sorin Grindeanu says

-- Law decriminalizing some corruption led to largest protests since communism's fall
+- A law decriminalizing some corruption led to the largest protests since communism's fall

 (CNN)Following days of street protests, Romania will repeal a decree that would have essentially decriminalized some acts of corruption, Prime Minister Sorin Grindeanu said Saturday.